 Track and Field

-Quincy Knolhoff (Christ Our Rock) finished second in the 3,000-meter steeplechase at the Lee Calhoun Memorial Invitational, which was hosted by Western Illinois University.
+Quincy Knolhoff (Christ Our Rock) finished 10th in the 3K steeplechase at the Ohio Valley Conference Outdoor Championships, which were hosted by Austin Peay State.

-When you e-mail me a name, I will not only need the name of the athlete, but the former high school or town they hail from, the college/university they are attending and of course the sport they are playing.
+I will need not only the name of the athlete, the former high school or town they are from, the college/university they are attending and of course, the sport they are playing.

-When sending the information, please put "Marion County College Report" in the subject line of the e-mail.
+Please put "Marion County College Report" in the subject line of the e-mail. ...